DOSull/Spatial-Data-Science/labs/week-02/README.md

 Ask questions, confer with your fellow students, consult Google (this [cartoon](https://xkcd.com/627/) is good advice).

-## A preview of what's coming
-To see what's coming in the next few pages of instructions, check out [this link](https://southosullivan.com/geog315/labs/lab-02-introducing-r-and-rstudio.html).

 ### Videos supporting this week's lab material
 You'll find videos supporting this week's lab [here](https://southosullivan.com/geog315/video/week-02-lab/).
 These are as follows: